A2 ~ C6 (3 Octaves, 1 note and 1 semitone)

 Changmin’s voice should allow him to develop into a leggero tenor or tenore di grazia if he were able to truly develop the coloratura potential he has in his voice.
 His voice is so light and bright that vocal agility should be quite easy, however he shows more often than not that his runs end up being sloppy, overly staccato and incorrect in pitch precision.
 He tends to often not flow through his runs and sound sloppy in his runs, needing to work on a smoother flow between his runs and a more accurate precision.

-Changmin’s voice is one of the most noticeable and unique ones in K-pop.
-Member of acclaimed SM vocal group TVXQ!, he is able to stand out for his uniqueness not only in tone, but also in technique.
+Changmin’s voice is one of the most noticeable and unique ones in K-pop according to fans and non-fans alike.
+Member of acclaimed SM vocal group TVXQ!, he is able to stand out for his uniqueness in tone.
 Changmin’s voice sits quite high in range, but he isn’t anything more than simply a light lyric tenor, his true tone is still a manly tone, however due to the lack of chest in his mix voice, he’s been able to teach himself to sing in a much higher range than many other male K-pop vocalists, setting him apart from them in that way.
 His voice has a piercing, bright and light quality to it, lacking depth or fullness in tone, however.

 The lower range clearly seems to be one of his least developed registers.
 Able to go down to A2, his voice lacks volume and projection in his lower range, only truly being able to be supported around D3 and above.
 Even so, at times his voice will be slightly unprojected and quiet even in that range, though proper cord connection may be present.
 On notes below D3, his voice will at times lose tone and become breathy, and at others, he will lower his larynx to fill his voice out as if to produce a tone he is aware he wouldn’t be able to produce otherwise.
 An example of this would be the performances of “Duet” by TVXQ!, where his C3’s are produced by lowering his larynx, creating a rather false and shallow tone, lacking true stability and a true support sound.
 However so, his larynx is generally stable above D3’s, with a more present, but light heady tone.